ashleefv/butyrateGutBoneAxis/README.md

 * butyrate_model_curve_fitting_TGF.py
 This file contains the function for simultaneous iterative curve fitting to estimate the dynamics of TGF-β for both positive and negative change of intestine butyrate concentration.
 Figure 10 is generated using this file.

+* butyrate_optimizing_Wnt.py
+This file contains the function for estimating the parameter ρ<sub>w </sub> for Wnt-10b.

+* butyrate_optimizing_Wnt_constants.py
+This file contain corresponding fixed parameters for butyrate_optimizing_Wnt.py.

 * local_Sensitivity.py
 This file contains the function for local sensitivity analysis.
 Figure 7 is generated using this file.